 SH.08.D – Reporting Crimes on Campus

-In the event a crime is reported on campus, Campus Police responds immediately.
+In the event a crime is reported on campus, TCC Police responds immediately.
 All reported crimes are investigated.
 Follow-up investigations are conducted, and other law enforcement agencies are involved as necessary.
 Offenders are dealt with swiftly and firmly through the county court system and TCC when appropriate.

-Tulsa Community College Department of Campus Public Safety/Campus Police annually discloses information about crime on and around each of its campuses and describes programs and policies designed to make our community safer.
+Tulsa Community College Department of Campus Public Safety/TCC Police annually discloses information about crime on and around each of its campuses and describes programs and policies designed to make our community safer.
 This report is required of all colleges and universities and is often referred to as the Clery Act (Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act).

 Policy for Reporting the Monthly and Annual Disclosure of Crime Statistics

-The Annual Security Report (ASR), written by the Chief of Campus Police, is prepared to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
-TCC Campus Police submits a report to the Oklahoma State Bureau of Investigation and the FBI’s Incident Based Reporting program (SIBRS) on a monthly basis.
+The Annual Security Report (ASR), written by the Chief of TCC Police, is prepared to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
+TCC Police submits a report to the Oklahoma State Bureau of Investigation and the FBI’s Incident Based Reporting program (SIBRS) on a monthly basis.
 Clery Act mandated crime statistics for the most recent three-year period at Metro, Northeast, Southeast and West campuses as well as the Riverside Campus and Aviation Center and the Owasso Community Campus are listed below.
 These statistics reflect incidents reported to Campus Security Authorities, non-campus properties, on campus and public areas.
 Local law enforcement agencies with concurrent jurisdiction are only able to provide crime statistics for a much larger geographical area that may include a campus and as such are not displayed in this report but may be found at the Tulsa Police website.